asyncapi/generator/docs/template-development.md

 }
 ```

-The above example of `template/index.js` file shows as a result of the generation process.
-A user of such a minimal template will receive `asyncapi.md` file with some hardcoded information and some dynamic information extracted for the AsyncAPI file.
+TThe above example of a`template/index.js` file shows the generation process result.
+The user also receives an `asyncapi.md` file with hardcoded and dynamic information extracted into the AsyncAPI file.

-Important to notice is that every template must depend on [`@asyncapi/generator-react-sdk`](https://github.com/asyncapi/generator-react-sdk) package containing a set of basic components to use in template files.
+Every template must depend on the [`@asyncapi/generator-react-sdk` package](https://github.com/asyncapi/generator-react-sdk), which contains a template file's basic components.

-### 2. `package.json` file
+## 2. `package.json` file

-Before the generation process runs, the Generator must install the template into its dependencies, and `package.json` is necessary to identify the template name.
+Before the generation process runs, the Generator installs the template into its dependencies.
+A `package.json` is necessary to identify the template name.

-Following block shows an example `package.json` file with configuration pointing to [React Render Engine](react-render-engine.md) and necessary dependancies:
+The following block shows an example `package.json` file that points to the [React Render Engine](react-render-engine.md) and necessary dependencies:

 ```json
 {